timvieira/blog/content/gradient-based-hyperopt.md

 Well, it means that there is a $\theta^*$ that gets passed to
 $\mathcal{L}_{\text{dev}}$.
 And, $\theta^*$ is a function of $\lambda$, denoted
 $\theta(\lambda)$.
-Furthermore, $\textbf{argmin}$ must set the derivative of the inner optimization is zero in order to be a local optimum of the inner function.
+Furthermore, $\textbf{argmin}$ must set the derivative of the inner optimization to zero in order to be a local optimum of the inner function.
 So we can rephrase the problem as

 $$